Amyloid-Related Heart Failure Now Detectable with Imaging Test

 At present, there are no effective treatments for ATTR-CA. However, several promising drugs for the disease are in phase 3 clinical trials.
 “Ideally, we’ll be able to use this imaging test to detect ATTR-CA well before it develops into advanced heart failure, and then intervene with one of these new therapies, but further study of this test is required to determine how early in the natural history of this disease it can detect amyloid in the heart,” said Dr. Castano.

-The study is titled, “Multicenter Study of Planar Technetium 99m Pyrophosphate Cardiac Imaging: Predicting Survival in Patients with ATTR Cardiac Amyloidosis” The other contributors are: Muhammad Haq (Boston University School of Medicine, Boston, MA), David L. Narotsky (CUMC), Jeff Goldsmith (CUMC), Richard L. Weinberg (CUMC), Rachelle Morgenstern (CUMC), Ted Pozniakoff (CUMC), Frederick L. Ruberg (Boston University School of Medicine), Edward J Miller (Yale University School of Medicine, New Haven CT), John L Berk (Boston University School of Medicine), Angela Dispenzieri (Mayo Clinic, Rochester, MN), Martha Grogan (Mayo Clinic), Geoffrey Johnson (Mayo Clinic), and Sabahat Bokhari (CUMC).
+The study is titled, “Multicenter Study of Planar Technetium 99m Pyrophosphate Cardiac Imaging: Predicting Survival in Patients with ATTR Cardiac Amyloidosis” The other contributors are: Muhammad Haq (Boston University School of Medicine, Boston, MA), David L. Narotsky (CUMC), Jeff Goldsmith (CUMC), Richard L. Weinberg (CUMC), Rachelle Morgenstern (CUMC), Ted Pozniakoff (CUMC), Frederick L. Ruberg (Boston University School of Medicine), Edward J Miller (Yale University School of Medicine, New Haven CT), John L Berk (Boston University School of Medicine), Angela Dispenzieri (Mayo Clinic, Rochester, MN), Martha Grogan (Mayo Clinic), and Geoffrey Johnson (Mayo Clinic).

 The study was supported by funds from the American College of Cardiology-Merck Fellowship in Cardiovascular Disease, the New York Academy of Medicine Glorney-Raisbeck Fellowship in Cardiovascular Disease, and a National Institutes of Health K24 Midcareer Mentoring Award in Geriatric Cardiology.